 Big flaw in my thinking is not all my pain is fibromyalgia pain

-And since not all my pain is fibromyalgia pain that means not all my pain is from a faulty pain system.
-Some of my pain is actually for entirely different reasons that is predominately ignored by doctors and I just deal with it.
+And since not all my pain is fibromyalgia pain that means not all my pain is from a faulty pain system sending out a blaring pain signal and horrible muscle pain.
+Some of my pain is actually for entirely different reasons that are predominately ignored by doctors and I just deal with it.
 And that is the joint pain associated with joint hypermobility syndrome.
-Over my life I have learned a lot of things that really are not a good idea to do when it comes to this.
+Over my life, I have learned a lot of things that really are not a good idea to do when it comes to this.
 But very specific things.
 It is unfortunately hard to know what exercises would help the situation when no one tells you.

 Well, it is sort of hard with hypermobility to know you are over-extending your joints.
 And it is also hard to know you are doing too much.
 And with my overall, baseline pain basically masking my joint pain I ignore all the alarm pain coming from my joints- basically lumping it all under the same category.
 So much so, it literally didn’t occur to me that when I started to walk funny and favour my left leg that it was my knee on the right side Weakening Substantially.
 I mean, yeah, my joints were really hurting from these balance exercises.
 I have weak ankles, knees, hips.
 So I felt pain.
 I felt joint fatigue.
 In no way did I think this was out of the ordinary.
 Even when I started walking funny, instinctively, when I was tired to not put any weight or pressure on my right knee.